multiversx/mx-exchange-docs/docs/xexchange-features/escrow.md

 ## XMEX Move flow

  1. Sender selects the batch of XMEX tokens to be transferred; after Move button clicked, sender has to fill in the receiver address and initiate the tokens transfer;
- 2. Receiver will only be able to redeem the transferred token ONLY after a certain amount of days;
+ 2. Receiver will be able to redeem the transferred tokens ONLY after a certain amount of days;

 ## XMEX move limitations
  - Sender can only send to a receiver ONCE per 30 days;